terrapower/armi/doc/user/radial_and_axial_expansion.rst

 directions.

 .. figure:: /.static/axial_expansion_simple.png
-   :name: therm_exp_illustration
    :scale: 50%

-    Illustration of radial (isotropic) and axial thermal expansion for a cylinder in ARMI.
+    Illustration of radial and axial thermal expansion for a cylinder in ARMI.

 Thermal expansion calculations are performed for each component in the ARMI reactor data model as component temperatures change.
 Since components are constrained within blocks, the height of